Sharatmaharjan/Notes/BCA/3rd sem/Unit 5: Handling Error-Exception in Java.md

 2. **Unchecked Exceptions**:
    - These are exceptions that are checked at **runtime**.
    - Examples: `ArithmeticException`, `NullPointerException`, `ArrayIndexOutOfBoundsException`.
-   - These are not required to be handled explicitly.
+   - Unchecked exceptions are not required to be explicitly declared using throws or manually thrown using throw.
+The Java runtime automatically detects and throws these exceptions when specific    conditions occur (e.g., division by zero).

 3. **Errors**:
    - These are severe issues that are not meant to be handled by the program.